 A smart administration should be responsible for recognising conflict, managing conflict resolution, and ensuring that conflict resolution strategies are perfectly executed.
 In order for a care home administration to achieve this goal, there is a need to recognise the constructive and destructive types of conflict.

 Constructive conflict is regarded as being beneficial to colleagues, employees and clients.
-This style keeps focus on the issue while it continues to respect the opinions of other parties.
+This style focuses on the issue while continuing to respect the opinions of other parties.
 Employees will exhibit cooperation, flexibility and be supportive of each other.

 Deconstructive conflict displays selfish behaviours, including insults, personal attacks and defensiveness.
 This type of conflict does not present any form of flexibility within the workplace, especially where high competition exists between the workers.
 Managing conflict in the workplace helps to develop cordial relationships among employees.

 To effectively manage conflict in care homes, the first and basic step is to identify the various conflicts experienced by a person.
 Once this has been done, management can identify appropriate responses to perfectly resolve the conflict.
 Managing conflicts at a care home involves discussion, conversation and practice of certain conflict management and resolution skills.

 Conflicts occur in the workplace due to differences in personalities and values.
 Managing conflicts in a timely manner is paramount to enjoying a healthy work environment.
 An inaccurate assumption is to believe that a conflict will disappear on its own because conflicts will grow.
 Simple conflicts can become major problems if not appropriately managed.
 It is, therefore, necessary for managers to understand the causes of conflict in the workplace, in order to find a solution before they become bigger issues that cannot be managed.
 The major causes of conflicts in the workplace are listed below: